sahiga/developer.box.com/guides/users/deprovision/user.md

 ---
 # Deprovision User

 Part of regular Box enterprise maintenance is removing accounts for users that are no longer active in your enterprise.
 When removing a user from your enterprise, you'll need to move all content owned by the user into another account before deleting the user account.

 <Message type="notice">

 The delete user request will fail if the user account still has content in it.
 An optional `force` parameter is available in the API call, which will force delete the user account along with all content in the account.

 </Message>

 The standard best practice when decommissioning a user account is to move all content owned by that user into another admin level account or into the application service account.
-Once moved, you can transfer ownership of the content to a different user or simply collaborate a user on the content if needed.
+Once moved, you can transfer ownership of the content to a different user or collaborate a different user on the content if needed.

 ## Deprovisioning Example

 Use the following code samples to transfer a user's content and then delete the user.
-When content is being transferred, a new folder is created in the destination user's root folder following this pattern:
-`employee_email@email.com - employee_name's Files and Folders`
+When content is being transferred, a new folder is created in the destination user's root folder following this pattern: `employee_email@email.com - employee_name's Files and Folders`

 <Tabs>